MadhuraBharadwaj-MSFT/MigrationGetStarted-Terraform/README.md

 | **Log Analytics Workspace** | This is the workspace used by Application Insights for the app telemetry.|
 | **Storage Account** | This is the Microsoft Azure storage account that [Azure Functions requires](https://learn.microsoft.com/azure/azure-functions/storage-considerations) when you create a function app instance.
 A blob container called `deploymentpackage` is also created in this storage account to be configured as the location for when you deploy to this Flex Consumption app.|

-## How to deploy it?
+## How to deploy?

-Use these steps to deploy using the Terraform file.
+Use these steps to provision resources using the Terraform file.

 ### 1. Modify the parameters file